 How does God love?
 He does not admire us, for there is nothing admirable about us.
 He does not seek anything from us, for we have nothing to offer Him, and He has need of nothing.
 It is difficult to find a parallel in our minds to which we can relate.
 We must try.

 God’s love contains, at its heart, the concept of jealousy, “for I the Lord thy God am a jealous God.”
-(Ex 20:5) A jealousy that, say, a groom might have over a wanton bride, but it is for a kind of bride that has never actually been in love with her groom … a bride that has actually always deeply hated her suitor.
+(Ex 20:5) It is a love that is betrayed by unfaithfulness, a jealousy that, say, a groom might have over a wanton bride, but it is for a kind of bride that has never actually been in love with her groom … a bride that has, in fact, always deeply hated her suitor.